ALBURY-WODONGA . . .

 Everything the capital cities have, Albury-Wodonga has.

-Its infrastructure, educational facilities, tourist attractions, shopping precincts, restaurants, clubs, and fine accommodation are second to none, it has a steady workforce with low unemployment thanks to major industries, as well as the Department of Defence.
+Its infrastructure, educational and medical facilities, tourist attractions, shopping precincts, restaurants, clubs, and fine accommodation are second to none, it has a steady workforce with low unemployment thanks to major industries, as well as the Department of Defence.

 Its housing is affordable, it has hectares of magnificent parks as well as award-winning gardens and, unlike other places in the country, it boasts excellent facilities catering to just about every form of sport known to man.

 Albury-Wodonga is perfectly placed to be within easy reach of Sydney, Melbourne, the Sunshine and Gold Coast, Adelaide, and Canberra, which can be reached by road, rail, bus, or air.

-Once thriving farming communities, both towns have grown into vibrant cities that are continually reinventing themselves, yet neither has lost sight of their roots.
+Once thriving farming communities, both towns have grown into vibrant cities that are continually reinventing themselves, yet neither has lost sight of its roots.

 Typical of many rural towns, Albury and Wodonga plodded along, with Wodonga always dragging its heels to the point that it became known as ‘Struggle Town’.